JakubWinsche/Music-Game/README.md

-If anyone has any questions on how it works, im always happy to discuss, and please keep in mind this was made in year 9, and graded with GSCE standards.
-There was a time period to code too, so there are loads of mistakes!
+If anyone has any questions on how it works or some improvements that could be made, i'm always happy to discuss them.